Dan Davis, Chief Student Advocate

-Phillip Copeland is the Student Advocate for the Office of the Student Advocate.
-He is a former educator who recently made the transition out of the classroom.
-Phillip worked as a middle school teacher in Washington, D.C. for six years teaching a variety of subjects, but specialized in mathematics.
-He wants to use the experiences gained in the classroom to create policies that will benefit students from marginalized communities.
+Phillip Copeland is a Student Advocate for the Office of the Student Advocate (OSA).
+He is a father of three and a former educator who made the transition out of the classroom to become an advocate for DC’s youth.
+Phillip worked as a middle school teacher in DC for six years teaching a variety of subjects, but specialized in mathematics.
+He wants to use his experiences from the classroom and as a parent to empower families and influence policies that will benefit students across our nation’s capital.
 Phillip obtained his Master of Education degree in curriculum design and instruction prior to becoming a teacher and now has aspirations of obtaining a doctorate in educational policy.

 Student Advocate Fellows